cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

     name: cluster-example
 ```

-Once the Database reconciliation cycle succeeds, the status of the `Database`
+Once the reconciliation cycle is completed successfully, the `Database`
-will show a `ready` field set to `true` and an empty `error` field.
+status will show a `ready` field set to `true` and an empty `error` field.

-Database deletion is controlled by a finalizer named `cnpg.io/deleteDatabase`,
-which is added by the controller on each `Database`.
+### Database Deletion and Reclaim Policies

+A finalizer named `cnpg.io/deleteDatabase` is automatically added
+to each `Database` object to control its deletion process.

-By default, the `databaseReclaimPolicy` is set to `retain`, meaning that if the
+By default, the `databaseReclaimPolicy` is set to `retain`, which means
-Database object is deleted, the PostgreSQL Database will be retained
+that if the `Database` object is deleted, the actual PostgreSQL database
-for manual handling by the administrator.
+is retained for manual management by an administrator.

-When the `databaseReclaimPolicy` is set to `delete` and the `Database` object
+Alternatively, if the `databaseReclaimPolicy` is set to `delete`,
-is deleted, the PostgreSQL Database will be deleted too.
+the PostgreSQL database will be automatically deleted when the `Database`
+object is removed.

+### Example: Database with Delete Reclaim Policy

-The following example shows this:
+The following example illustrates a `Database` object with a `delete`
+reclaim policy:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1